digital-preservation/pronom-research-week/README.md

 # Anti-harassment policy

-pronom-research-week-2019 is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, race, or religion.
+pronom-research-week is dedicated to providing a harassment-free experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, age, race, or religion.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all pronom-research-week-2019 spaces, including Google Docs, Google Groups, our GitHub repository, and e-mails, both online and off.
+This code of conduct applies to all pronom-research-week spaces, including Google Docs, Google Groups, our GitHub repository, and e-mails, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the RESPONSE TEAM (can be reached at pronom@nationalarchives.gov.uk).

-Some pronom-research-week-2019 spaces may have additional rules in place, which will be made clearly available to participants.
+Some pronom-research-week spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 This anti-harassment policy text has been taken and modified from https://geekfeminism.wikia.org/wiki/Community_anti-harassment/Policy.